Canadian Surrealist

 Where do you see yourself in 5 to 10 years?

-If I knew the answer to that, there wouldn't be any more reason to explore.
+If I knew the answer to that, there wouldn’t be any more reason to explore.
 Sometimes knowing can be that; a form af ant-exploring.
-So as much as need some forms of stability - I need to work with the unkown.
+So as much as need some forms of stability – I need to work with the unknown.

 If you could give advice to a young artist starting out, what would you say?